skt-t1-byungi/servernow/README.md

 #### options
 #### url
 Request url to get server time.
-Default is `/`.
+Default is `location.href`.

 ##### cache
 If `false`, ignore cache and force a request to server.
 Default is `true`.